SamiHaque2607/PortfolioProjects/R Markdowns/R Markdown For Employee’s Performance for HR Analytics.md

 summary(data[, c("no_of_trainings", "age", "previous_year_rating", "length_of_service", "KPIs_met_more_than_80", "awards_won", "avg_training_score")])
 ```

-I employed the **summary()** function to provide a concise and informative summary of key statistical measures for specific columns in the "data" dataset.
+I used the **summary()** function to provide a concise and informative summary of key statistical measures for specific columns in the "data" dataset.
 These columns included **"no_of_trainings," "age," "previous_year_rating," "length_of_service," "KPIs_met_more_than_80," "awards_won," ** and **"avg_training_score." ** This allowed me to gain insights into both the central tendency and spread of numerical variables and the frequency distribution of categorical variables.

 The summary delivered essential statistics, encompassing minimum and maximum values, 1st and 3rd quartiles (25th and 75th percentiles), and the median (2nd quartile or 50th percentile) for each selected column.
 For categorical variables, it presented the frequency count of unique categories, providing a clear view of category distribution.